The short is "no", as an individual must have visa permission when submitting an application through the Long Residence Rule for ILR.

 Otherwise an appeal against the negative Long Residence ILR decision can be made to the First Tier Immigration Tribunal to be heard before an independent immigration judge.

-It may be worth lodging a fresh Long Residence Application depending on the circumstances, as this may be a better option.
+It may be worth lodging an alternative immigration application depending on the circumstances, as this may be a better option.

 Our lawyers have successfully assisted many clients with 10 Years ILR applications under the Long Residence UK route.